GuillaumeGermain/NLP/README.md

 Some methods work better on a scaled matrix, other prefer the unscaled version.
 ![NLP Bag of Words Results](nlp_bag_of_words_results.png)

-## Conclusion
+## Phase 1 Conclusions
 Almost 80% accuracy after training on a sample of 800 reviews, is surprisingly good!!
 Specially with a bag of words not taking into account the order of words in each review.
 Now, that'd be nice to achieve a better accuracy, like 90%.

 ## Phase 2: Next step!
-So my plan was to turbocharge it and train on a bigget dataset of 82000 reviews, like this one on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
+To achieve a better performance with my classifiers, my plan was to turbocharge them by training them on a bigget dataset of 82000 reviews, like this one on [Kaggle](https://www.kaggle.com/c/restaurant-reviews/data "Restaurant reviews")
 As it turned out, it was not a great idea! (but I learned a lot on the way)

-The second dataset, had roughly 82000 lines, and scores between 1 and 5.
+The second dataset had roughly 82000 lines, and scores between 1 and 5.
 The initial idea, was to set 1-2 values to 0, and 4-5 to 1.
 3 are discarded as they can't really be considered as "Liked" or not.
-Doing so, it was quite an interesting exercise trying different configurations (more words in the vocabulary, or less), different sizes
+Doing so, it was quite an interesting exercise trying different configurations: vocabulary size (number of words considered) and training set sizes.

 ### Typical results
 Results after training on 5000 observations of the second dataset, and testing on 1000 observations of the first one